Tandoori Chicken Wings Recipe

-These Tandoori Wings are so easy to make and you only need 15 minutes of active working time.
-Make them in an air fryer or an oven.
+These Tandoori Chicken Wings are super easy to make and you only need 15 minutes of active working time.
+Make them in an air fryer or an oven using my recipe.

 Over the years, I have perfected my Tandoori Marinade recipe.
-I use it to marinate fish, chicken, paneer, mushrooms etc.
+I use it to marinate fish, chicken, paneer, mushrooms, and other meats.

-For one of my Diwali parties last week, I thought to use the same marinade to make tandoori chicken wings. they turned out very good, and everyone at the party was raving about them.
+For one of my Diwali parties last week, I thought to use the same marinade to make tandoori chicken wings.
+They turned out very well, and everyone at the party was raving about them.
 Sharing the recipe with you all to enjoy!

 About Tandoori Chicken Wings